Armani Rogers: Washington Commanders

 Rogers signed with the Washington Commanders as an undrafted free agent on May 2, 2022.
+Rogers made his NFL debut in Week 1 against the Jacksonville Jaguars, recording a 23-yard reception from quarterback Carson Wentz in a 28–22 victory.
+In Week 6 against the Chicago Bears, he made his first career start in a win.
+The following week against the Green Bay Packers, he recorded a career-high three receptions for 28 yards in a 23–21 victory.
+In Week 9 against the Minnesota Vikings, he converted a third-and-one on a 24-yard end-around run after taking a handoff from quarterback Taylor Heinicke.
 On November 19, the Commanders placed Rogers on injured reserve.
 On January 7, 2023, he was activated from injured reserve.
+He finished the season having appeared in 11 games with three starts, recording five receptions for 64 yards and two carries for 26 yards.
+He also played 33 special teams snaps and recorded three total tackles.

 On May 24, 2023, Rogers tore his Achilles tendon during a non-contact practice session.
 He was placed on injured reserve on July 25, 2023.

 Rogers was released on August 6, 2024.

 Philadelphia Eagles

 On August 7, 2024, Rogers was claimed off waivers by the Philadelphia Eagles.
 He was waived on August 27.

 Atlanta Falcons

 On October 7, 2024, Rogers signed with the Atlanta Falcons practice squad.

 Buffalo Bills

 On January 17, 2025, Rogers signed a reserve/future contract with the Buffalo Bills.
 On March 3, it was announced that Rogers had suffered a torn Achilles tendon while training and would undergo surgery.
 He was waived with an injury designation on April 18.